The Truth About Fiverr: Good, Bad, and Ugly

 You can compare costs and services among many sellers.
 Each buyer has their own delivery dates and gig offerings.
 There are plenty of search functions so you can find what you are looking for.

-You cand find out information about a seller.
 You can easily look up a seller's rating or feedback score, or contact them with questions prior to purchase.

 Some sellers show samples of their work in a carousel you can peruse before buying.